SwaroopTandle/Netflix-sql-project/README.md

 - United States and India are among the top producers of Netflix content.
 - Actor "Salman Khan" has featured in multiple Netflix items in the last decade.

-## 📌 Note

-- The CSV may include multiple countries, directors, and actors per row.
-Queries account for these using PostgreSQL string functions like `UNNEST` and `STRING_TO_ARRAY`.
-- Make sure to cast and parse dates and durations appropriately depending on your SQL dialect.

-## 📬 Contact

-For questions or suggestions, feel free to reach out via GitHub issues.

----

-⭐ If you found this project helpful, please give it a star!